scalawithcats/scala-with-cats/src/pages/monad-transformers/index.md

 ```

 We can't compose monads in general.
-However, some monads can be made to compose with monad-specific glue code.
+However, some monad instances can be made to compose with instance-specific glue code.
 For these special cases we can use *monad transformers* to compose them.

 Monad transformers allow us to squash together monads,